creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-20-tabular-explainability.md

 * This paper presents a novel explainability method for tabular data that leverages transformer models and incorporates knowledge from the graph structure of attention matrices
 * A method is proposed to identify the concept groups of input features that provide the most relevant information to make predictions
-* A comparison with existing models is performed
+* A comparison with existing explainability methods is performed

 * Results show the interest of the graph method performed on the student network compared to the average method performed on the master network
 * Unfortunately, no clear conclusions can be drawn from this paper